-- 1. Identify, manage and act on opportunities and threats to enable the council to achieve its objectives and integrate risk management into the culture and day to day working of the council. - 2.
-Ensure compliance with governance requirements and that risk management (identification of, and plans to manage, risk) is an integral part of the Council's governance including the decisions taken by the Executive and the Corporate Management Team (CMT). - 3.
-Make the Executive, CMT and Audit and Risk Committee aware of the potential risks. - 4.
-Ensure the organisation's risk profile and exposure is communicated top down, bottom up and across the organisation and coordinate action plans designed to change or reduce the risk profile. - Embed, actively support and promote risk management.
-Raise awareness of the need for risk management to those involved in developing the council's policies and delivering services and ensure it is understood that risk management is a cross service planning activity. - 6.
-Ensure that a systemic and consistent approach to risk management is adopted throughout the organisation and as part of divisional planning, performance management and models of operation. - 7.
-Supporting a culture of well-measured risk taking throughout the council's business. - 8.
-Ensure risks are considered, actioned and responsibility is assigned in the procurement of goods/services. - 9.
+- 1. Proactively identify, manage and act on opportunities and threats to enable the council to achieve its objectives and integrate risk management into the culture and day to day working of the council. - 2.
+Prevent death, injury, damage, losses, and reduce and minimise the cost of incidents and accidents. - Ensure compliance with governance requirements with risk management (identification of, and plans to manage, risk) forming an integral part of the Council's governance including decisions taken by the Executive and the Corporate Management Team (CMT). - Make the Executive, CMT and Audit and Risk Committee aware of the potential key strategic and operational risks. - Ensure the organisation's risk profile and exposure is communicated top down, bottom up and across the organisation and coordinate targeted action plans designed to change or reduce the risk profile. - 6.
+Embed, actively support and promote risk management.
+Raise awareness of the need for risk management to those involved in developing the council's policies and delivering services and ensure it is understood that risk management is a cross service planning activity. - Ensure that a systemic and consistent approach to risk management is adopted throughout the organisation and as part of divisional planning, performance management and models of operation. - 8.
+Supporting a culture of well-measured risk taking throughout the council's business and informing operational decisions by identifying risks and their likely impact.

+- 9. Ensure risks are considered, actioned and responsibility is assigned in the commissioning, procurement and contract management of goods/services. - 10.
 Manage risk in accordance with best practice and comply with statutory and regulatory requirements, for example Fraud Act, Anti Bribery and Care Acts.